systbiol/reports/2016_February/constitution.md

 ### Section 6.
 Prohibitions

-The Council shall not obligate the Society beyond the actual content of the Treasury, and shall not do anything that will abrogate the Society’s status as a non-profit, scientific organization.
+The Council shall not obligate the Society beyond the actual content of the Treasury, and shall not do anything that will abrogate the Society's status as a non-profit, scientific organization.

 ARTICLE VI.
 MEETINGS